tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 ### Exact solution

 Approximating solutions is useful, in part because it's in some ways a more accurate model of how *Let it ride* actually works in real life: when we play the game at practice, we don't assume that it will go on for arbitrarily long times.
-The main disadvantage of approximating optimal strategies is that the backwards induction algorithm is fairly slow when the length of the game is long; we have to artificially introduce more and more branches to get rid of the cycles in our original graph.
+The main disadvantage of approximating optimal strategies is that the backwards induction algorithm is fairly slow when the length of the game is long.
+That's because we have to artificially introduce more and more branches to get rid of the cycles in our original graph.

 To get an *exact* solution, we can modify our model a little bit.
 We still think of the game as being played on the vertices of a directed graph.
 Each vertex corresponds to a particular game state, but we *only* keep track of the game states where there are no points currently at risk.

-The players' strategies are represented by a choice, at each of these states, of *how many times they will let it ride*; this is exactly what's recorded in the strategy tables above.
+The players' strategies are represented by a choice, at each of these states, of *how many times they will let it ride*.
+This is exactly what's recorded in the strategy tables above.
 The key observation is the following:

 ##### If both players always employ the same strategies at a particular state, we can exactly compute the probability that the game eventually transitions to another state, given those strategies.